cysouw/diathesis/text/c07_reflexive.md

 c.
 Ich habe mir ein Haus gebaut.
 :::

 In contrast, the verb *ansehen* 'observe' also allows for a construction with and without reflexive pronoun [@next a,c], but it is not possible to use a non-coreferential dative [@next b].
 Such verbs are much less common and will be listed here.
-All verbs known to me have preverbs (see Chapter X).
+All such verbs known to me have preverbs (see Chapter [-@sec:preverbs]).

 ::: ex
 a.
 Ich habe das Haus angesehen.